GrimReaperG/exercises/viz.md

 ### Extra credit

-  - Support interactive drilldown by both country of origin and food category.
+  - Support simultaneous drilldown by country of origin and food category.